michaelbragagnolo/MasterThesis/README.md

 In consequence of the *catastrophic forgetting* problem, enabling deep learning models to train continuously is extremely difficult in practice.
 Many approaches have been proposed but most of the existing CL techniques do not take into account the resource requirements, so it's unsure if they'd work in severly resource constrained devices, such as embedded systems.

-For these reasons, to **further investigate whether an approach could be relevant to resource-constrained devices**, I'll start from the findings discussed in the aforementioned papers and, as main part of the work, try to complete a comprehensive survey and simulated comparison of these algorithms, inspired by the state of the art.
+For these reasons, to **further investigate whether an approach could be relevant to resource-constrained devices**, I'll start from the findings discussed in the aforementioned papers and, as main part of the work, try to complete a comprehensive survey and simulated comparison of these state of the art algorithms.

 ### Avalanche - end-to-end library for Continual Learning
 ref: https://avalanche.continualai.org